 Wibax is a sustainable chemical supplier that gives consideration to both you and the environment.
 We work in a customer-oriented manner with the market's most efficient logistics system in order to supply liquid chemical products, biofuels and salt.

-Wibax sells, purchases, processes and distributes liquid chemical products, biofuels and salt to the base industries in Europe.
+Wibax sells, purchases, processes and distributes liquid chemical products, biofuels and salt to the base industries mainly in the Nordic countries.
 Operations consist of sales, importing, production, development, servicing & maintenance, storage and distribution primarily of liquid chemical products in bulk.
 We are also a problem-solving company, developing new products and applications in co-operation with the customer – and always with the focus on sustainability.Read more »

 Bo Axel Wiklund